ryash072007/HackCheck-API/README.md

 - `400 Bad Request` - Samples and tests must be dictionaries
 - `400 Bad Request` - Samples must have 'input' and 'output' keys
 - `400 Bad Request` - Tests must have 'input' and 'output' keys
+- `400 Bad Request` - Difficulty must be 'easy', 'medium', or 'hard'
 - `403 Forbidden` - Not an admin user
 - `500 Internal Server Error` - Error occurred while adding the question